S Carolina mulls electric chair as only option for condemned

 “Death by electrocution, like Rep. Bamberg said, is just a very cruel way to die,” said Republican Rep. Gary Clary of Pickens, a retired judge who presided over the trials of two current death row inmates and one who has been executed.

-Several lawmakers also asked if the state was inviting lawsuits and several more years of appeals from death row inmates over whether violated their rights to change the method of execution while they awaited punishment.
+Clary also said South Carolina would invite lawsuits and several more years of appeals from death row inmates over whether violated their rights to change the method of execution while they awaited punishment.

+“We’re going to certainly improve the economy for lawyers in the state on these criminal appeals which will basically be funded by the Legislature,” Clary said.

+But supporters of the bill said they aren’t changing the sentence, just how it is carried out.
+And the victims and their friends and families deserve a chance to have that sentenced carried out, said, a Republican from Charleston who has been nominated to be South Carolina’s next U.S. Attorney.

+“We need to keep in mind the victims who do suffer these heinous deaths is of upmost importance when discussing this,” McCoy said.

 The Senate has already passed the bill, but included an option allowing death by firing squad that supporters of the proposal said was put in to derail the legislation.
-House members plan to remove the firing squad option, but that means the bill would have to pass the Senate again.
+House members removed the firing squad option, but that means the bill would have to pass the Senate again.

 There is at least one other bill to help restart executions by allowing any company providing the lethal injection drugs to remain secret.
 That proposal hasn’t been considered.